Hinshaw & Culbertson: Hinshaw & Culbertson LLP

 In 2004, the firm established itself as a limited liability partnership and the firm's name was reverted to "Hinshaw & Culbertson LLP."

-In time, the firm grew to one of the most notable in the United States (NLJ 250), ranking in the top 200 list of profitable firms (the AmLaw 200), in the country.
-The firm began providing regular counsel to Fortune 500 companies and advising state and local governments.
-It participated in several high-profile cases that helped form the law in several areas.
+In time, the firm grew to one of the most notable in the United States (NLJ 250), ranking in the top 200 list of profitable firms in the country (the AmLaw 200).
+The firm began providing regular counsel to Fortune 500 companies and advising state and local governments, and participated in several high-profile cases that helped establish legal precedents.

 In January 2014, the attorneys comprising the Portland, Oregon office of Hinshaw left to join the international firm Holland & Knight, establishing that firm's first professional ethics practice group.

 In October, 2014, Hinshaw announced a merger with Barger & Wolen LLP, a prominent, California-based insurance and regulatory firm.
 The merger lifted Hinshaw's insurance, reinsurance, and government regulatory practices to among the country's most profitable.
 It also represented the firm's entry into international law practice, with the addition of an office in London.
 Retaining the Hinshaw & Culbertson LLP name, the firm continued building on its insurance and reinsurance services practice group.
 The firm also added a team of coverage litigators from Meckler Bulger Tilson following the merger of MBT and Cozen O'Connor in April 2015.

 On June 1, 2015, Donald L. Mrozek stepped down as Chairman of Hinshaw.
 He was succeeded by Kevin Joseph Burke, litigation partner and former Vice Chairman of the firm.
 This was the first change to Hinshaw's leadership in nearly three decades.
 It was accompanied by changes in the nationwide management committee and practice groups leadership, a strategy rarely seen absent a partnership vote in similarly sized law firms.

 In February 2019, Hinshaw announced Chicago-based partner Peter D. Sullivan as the firm's new chairman.